ignashub/fl-technics/README.md

 ### `sudo service mysql start`

+5. **:Compile and optimize Vue and SCSS/LESS files into browser-compatible code for development in a Laravel PHP Vue project.

+### `npm run dev`

-5. **Generate application key**: Run the following command to generate a new application key:
+6. **Generate application key**: Run the following command to generate a new application key:

 ### `php artisan key:generate`

-6. **Run migrations**: Run the following command to execute the database migrations:
+7. **Run migrations**: Run the following command to execute the database migrations:

 ### `php artisan migrate`

-7. **Start the server**: Finally, you can start the Laravel server with the following command:
+8. **Start the server**: Finally, you can start the Laravel server with the following command:

 ### `php artisan serve`